dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 Twenty-two orders of magnitude is a very large number.
 It is the number of angstroms from Earth to Alpha-Centuri.
 It is the number of electrons in the change in your pocket or purse.
 And yet that number — that number at least — is the computational power increase that I have experienced in my own lifetime.

 And with all that vast change in computational power, what has been the effect on the software I write?
-It’s gotten bigger certainly.
+It's gotten bigger certainly.
 I used to think 2000 lines was a big program.
 After all, it was a full box of cards that weighed 10 pounds.
-Now, however, a program isn’t really big until it exceeds 100,000 lines.
+Now, however, a program isn't really big until it exceeds 100,000 lines.

 The software has also gotten much more performant.
 We can do things today that we could scarcely dream about in the 1960s.
 The Forbin Project, The Moon Is a Harsh Mistress, and 2001: A Space Odyssey all tried to imagine our current future, but missed the mark rather significantly.
 They all imagined huge machines that gained sentience.
 What we have instead are impossibly small machines that are still … just machines.

-And there is one thing more about the software we have now, compared to the software from back then: It’s made of  the same stuff.
-It’s made of if statements, assignment statements, and while loops.
+And there is one thing more about the software we have now, compared to the software from back then: It's made of  the same stuff.
+It's made of if statements, assignment statements, and while loops.

-Oh, you might object and say that we’ve got much better languages and superior paradigms.
+Oh, you might object and say that we've got much better languages and superior paradigms.
 After all, we program in Java, or C#, or Ruby, and we use object-oriented design.
 True — and yet the code is still just an assemblage of sequence, selection, and iteration, just as it was back in the 1960s and 1950s.

 When you really look closely at the practice of programming computers, you realize that very little has changed in 50 years.
 The languages have gotten a little better.
 The tools have gotten fantastically better.
 But the basic building blocks of a computer program have not changed.

 If I took a computer programmer from 1966 forward in time to 2016 and put her [1] in front of my MacBook running IntelliJ and showed her Java, she might need 24 hours to recover from the shock.
 But then she would be able to write the code.
-Java just isn’t that different from C, or even from Fortran.
+Java just isn't that different from C, or even from Fortran.

 And if I transported you back to 1966 and showed you how to write and edit PDP-8 code by punching paper tape on a 10 character per second teletype, you might need 24 hours to recover from the disappointment.
 But then you would be able to write the code.
-The code just hasn’t changed that much.
+The code just hasn't changed that much.

-That’s the secret: This changelessness of the code is the reason that the rules of software architecture are so consistent across system types.
+That's the secret: This changelessness of the code is the reason that the rules of software architecture are so consistent across system types.
 The rules of software architecture are the rules of ordering and assembling the building blocks of programs.
-And since those building blocks are universal and haven’t changed, the rules for ordering them are likewise universal and changeless.
+And since those building blocks are universal and haven't changed, the rules for ordering them are likewise universal and changeless.

 Younger programmers might think this is nonsense.
 They might insist that everything is new and different nowadays, that the rules of the past are past and gone.
 If that is what they think, they are sadly mistaken.
 The rules have not changed.
 Despite all the new languages, and all the new frameworks, and all the paradigms, the rules are the same now as they were when Alan Turing wrote the first machine code in 1946.

-But one thing has changed: Back then, we didn’t know what the rules were.
+But one thing has changed: Back then, we didn't know what the rules were.
 Consequently, we broke them, over and over again.
 Now, with half a century of experience behind us, we have a grasp of those rules.

 And it is those rules — those timeless, changeless, rules — that this book is all about.